 Charmides Capital is a venture capital investment firm based in Carmel, Indiana, founded in 2015.
 It focuses on early-stage startups in Indiana and the Midwest, with an emphasis on B2B SaaS companies that show high growth potential.
 The firm co-invests with institutional investors to fund these ventures and provides strategic value through a diverse group of partners.
 Inspired by the virtue sophrosyne, the firm aims for disciplined, responsible actions in supporting portfolio companies.

-Flywheel Fund is a venture capital firm based in Bloomington, Indiana.
-Founded in 2020, it invests in Indiana-based early-stage technology startups, with a focus on life sciences, medical devices, and software-enabled technologies.
+Flywheel Fund is a Bloomington, Indiana-based venture capital firm founded in 2020 that invests in early-stage technology startups, with a focus on Indiana-based companies.
+It backs ventures across life sciences, medical devices, and software-enabled technology, reflecting an emphasis on high-potential startups at the intersection of software and hardware.

 OneCause is a nonprofit fundraising technology company that provides online and event fundraising software to help nonprofits raise more money and improve the giving experience.
 The platform supports mobile bidding, online fundraising, peer-to-peer campaigns, event management, payment processing, online ticketing, mobile donations, text-to-give, and registration and checkout.
 Based in Indianapolis, OneCause has been recognized on the Inc. 500 list of Fastest Growing Companies and received a Techpoint MIRA award for Mobile Technology Excellence and Innovation.